ivan-hc/LibreOffice-appimage/README.md

 # LibreOffice-appimage
-Official AppImages (converted and re-hosted) and Unofficial Archimages of LibreOffice, without libfuse2 dependency and full support for AppImageUpdate tools.
+Unofficial Archimages of LibreOffice, without libfuse2 dependency and full support for AppImageUpdate tools.

 --------------------------------------------------
 ### NOTE: This wrapper is not verified by, affiliated with, or supported by LibreOffice.